Hesperian Health Guides

 End shame and stigma about STIs

 Share information about condoms and how to use them.
-Some government or non-governmental organizations provide free condoms to people who need them.
-See the chapter on Family Planning for more about how to use condoms for men and women.
+Many clinics, government programs and non-governmental organizations provide free condoms to people who need them.

 Work with your community.
 Talk and teach about sex.
 People are more likely to prevent STIs when they can talk about sex openly and have access to information, services, and condoms as well as testing and treatment for STIs.
+On the other hand, where sex is considered to be shameful, it is more difficult for people to learn about STIs or seek help.
 Hesperian’s Health Actions for Women has many activities and ideas to start conversations and solve problems related to sexual health.

 Stigma or discrimination against sex workers, people who inject drugs, have dark skin, or are members of a “lower” class or caste, make it that much harder for the community to prevent STIs.